mrhegemon/XRGyroControls_OpenXR/README.md

 ## Known Issues

+- visionOS 1.0 Beta 2 semitransparency is extremely flickery.
+Set the "Reduce transparency" setting in Settings > Accessibility > Display & Text Size.
 - The Quest Link video stream sometimes becomes juddery after sleeping the headset.
 - The gaze ray gets stuck on the left controller when it disconnects.
 Press Menu to reset it.
 - The visionOS simulator window **must** be focused in order to use the Home button on controllers.
 - Sometimes the visionOS simulator will fail to run after too many launches, due to a MetalSim bug?
 Requires an OS restart.
-- visionOS 1.0 Beta 2 is a bit more judderier than Beta 1, currently.

 ## Accessing the old vision sim UI again
 - Run `./uninstall.sh`